raven619claw/ride-share/README.md

 Any active ride for one user would be blocked for another user

+Availability of cars is based on vacant seats (so for multiple seats same car can be in active and available state)

 Cannot have more than 1 active ride for a user(need to cancel to make that driver seat available again)

 Map can be opened using map icon